 Maintaining adequate hydration is not just about drinking enough water; it's also about making smart choices about what and how you drink.
 Here are some practical tips and expert advice to help you stay properly hydrated throughout the day:

 7. Consider Electrolyte Replacement During Intense Exercise: For athletes and individuals engaged in prolonged or intense exercise, electrolyte replacement may be necessary.
 Sports drinks containing electrolytes like sodium and potassium can help replenish those lost through sweat.
-However, for most people, plain water is sufficient for hydration during normal activities.
+That said, for most people, plain water is sufficient for hydration during normal activities.

 9. Choose Hydrating Beverages Wisely: While water is the best choice for hydration, other beverages can also contribute to your fluid intake.
 Herbal teas, infused water, and diluted fruit juices can be hydrating options.
 Avoid sugary drinks like sodas and sweetened juices, as these can contribute to weight gain and other health problems.